HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Related Work

 \subsection{Dexterous Multi-Object and Multi-Step Manipulation}

 Dexterous manipulation is a long-standing area of research~\cite{rus1999inhanddexmanip}.
-Broadly, this research area attempts to leverage hands with multiple fingers and high degrees-of-freedom (DoF) to enable greater capabilities.
-Techniques in dexterous hand manipulation range from analytical (often using some variant of force closure analysis~\cite{liu2022differentiableforceclosure,liu2020deepdifferentiablegraspplanner} to learning-based techniques, such as learning from demonstrations to perform manipulation tasks using teleoperation~\cite{wang2024dexcap}, or leveraging large-scale datasets for dexterous grasping~\cite{wang2023dexgraspnet,zhang2024dexgraspnet2,xu2023unidexgrasp,lum2024gripmultifingergraspevaluation} or nonprehensile~\cite{li2026learninggeometryaware} maneuvers.
+Broadly, this area attempts to leverage hands with multiple fingers and high DoF to enable greater capabilities.
+Techniques in dexterous manipulation range from analytical (often using variants of force closure analysis)~\cite{liu2022differentiableforceclosure,liu2020deepdifferentiablegraspplanner} to learning-based, such as learning from demonstrations, to perform manipulation tasks using teleoperation~\cite{wang2024dexcap}, or leveraging large-scale datasets for dexterous grasping~\cite{wang2023dexgraspnet,zhang2024dexgraspnet2,xu2023unidexgrasp,lum2024gripmultifingergraspevaluation} or nonprehensile~\cite{li2026learninggeometryaware} maneuvers.

-Within dexterous manipulation, key research subareas include \emph{multi-object} and \emph{multi-step} manipulation.
-Multi-object grasping is a well-studied problem~\cite{yamada2015static,yu2001internalforces,yoshikawa2001powergrasp} for which researchers have recently made key new advances in analysis~\cite{yao2023exploiting}, algorithms~\cite{he2025sequential,li2024grasp,lu2025graspahandful} and hardware~\cite{eom2024mogrip}.
-In contrast to these works, we study a general framework for multi-step manipulation which involves controlling multiple objects.
-Some of the closest-related prior works have studied reinforcement learning approaches for chaining multi-step manipulation policies~\cite{chen2023sequential}.
+Within dexterous manipulation, key subareas include \emph{multi-object} and \emph{multi-step} manipulation.
+Multi-object grasping is a well-studied problem~\cite{yamada2015static,yu2001internalforces,yoshikawa2001powergrasp} for which researchers have recently made key advances in analysis~\cite{yao2023exploiting}, algorithms~\cite{he2025sequential,li2024grasp,lu2025graspahandful} and hardware~\cite{eom2024mogrip}.
+In contrast, we study a general framework for multi-step manipulation which involves controlling multiple objects.
+Closely-related prior works have studied reinforcement learning approaches for chaining multi-step manipulation policies~\cite{chen2023sequential}.
 We complement this line of work by studying scenarios where the robot must maintain control of an object during a second subtask.